eric2323223/jekyll-now/drafts/BERT.md

 ## Transfer learning
 - what?
 - why?
+	- Deep model which has lots of parameters need lots of training data
 	- labeled training data is very expensive
 	- To save training efforts (save money and time)
 	- Transfer learning has been successful in CV tasks